 The Do's and Don'ts of Art Licensing

-Hot Words to Look for in Licensing Agreements - And What to Do About Them
+Hot Words to Look for in Art Licensing Agreements - And What to Do About Them

 by Lance J. Klass

 I seem to be a magnet for toxic licensing and representation agreements.
-For some reason, artists are always sending me copies of agreements that have been proposed to them by companies that want either to buy or to license their art on terms that are less than advantageous to the artist.
+For some reason, artists are always sending me copies of agreements that have been proposed to them by companies that want either to buy their art outright, or to license their art on terms that are less than advantageous to the artist.

 So the agreements mount up in my files.
 They're from print publishers, artist agents, card companies, tableware companies, and every sort of company you might imagine that has anything to do with art.
 And some of these agreements are real doozies, believe me.